 Environmental Sciences is a degree intrinsically linked to employability and putting theory into practice.
 The School of Environmental Sciences has well-established links with some of the biggest industry names, which work alongside us in developing our students for graduate employment.

-Our graduates have excellent career prospects for example in:
+Our graduates have career prospects in areas such as:

 - environmental management and conservation